boschresearch/perun-proposals/design/004-IoT-Adoption-Watcher.md

 However, it is desirable to run the watcher as a separate component for IoT use cases.
-Because, for the perun protocol to work, the watcher should be actively watching the blockchain for any states being registered and if an older state is registered, the watcher must immediately refute with the latest valid state.
+Because, for the perun protocol to work, the watcher should be actively watching the blockchain for any states being registered and whenever an older state is registered, it must immediately refute with the latest valid state.
 Given the connectivity and power constraints of IoT devices, it might not be possible to meet these requirements if watching service is running on the IoT device.